chepo92/SMARS-esp32/README.md

 src/config.h contains the setup.

+## Build and upload

-## Recommended to compile using VS Code + PlatformIO
+Note: Recommended to compile using VS Code + PlatformIO

+### Build and upload firmware

+Use PIO tools to build and upload

+### Upload Web UI files

-## Use PIO > Upload Filesystem Image to upload ./data content to SPIFFS
+Use PIO > Upload Filesystem Image, that will upload ./data content to SPIFFS

 ## More info

-You can find more detailed info about how it works and hoy to modify it in the following [blog post](https://nkmakes.github.io/2020/09/02/esp32-tank-robot-joystick-http-web-control/), and see it in action in the following [youtube video](https://www.youtube.com/watch?v=uIImwilvI2s).
+You can find more detailed info about how it works and hoy to modify it in the following [blog post](), and see it in action in the following [youtube video]().

 ## Used Libraries and acknowledgements